dib-lab/2021-paper-ibd/manuscript.md

 ## IBD gut microbiomes have decreased diversity in strict anaerobes that is punctuated by strain switches for some facultative anaerobes

 After recovering all sequences in metagenomes in the neighborhoods of the species that discriminate IBD subtypes, we next sought to determine the specific genome segments that were differentially abundant in IBD.
-Differential abundance analysis is a common step in metagenome analysis, however it is typically applied to gene counts (CITE), which requires assembly or mapping prior to abundance estimation.
+Differential abundance analysis is a common step in metagenome analysis, however it is typically applied to gene counts [@doi:10.1186/s12864-018-4637-6; @doi:10.1186/s12864-016-2386-y], which requires assembly or mapping prior to abundance estimation.
 <!--TR: Also commonly applied to species counts.
 Should this be added? -->
 To avoid assembly or mapping and the accompanying loss of reads [@doi:doi.org/10.1186/s13059-020-02066-4], we developed an abundance estimation approach that works directly on the assembly graphs, enabling differential abundance analysis from the assembly graph.
 Our abundance estimation approach was based on *R*-dominating sets, an algorithm introduced in [@doi:10.1186/s13059-020-02066-4] that efficiently computes the dominating nodes in a cDBG so that every node is no more that distance *R* from a dominator.
 The dominating set is used to carve the graph into pieces, each of which contains one dominating node.
 Here, we first build a species-level assembly graph that contains all genome query neighborhood sequences for a given genome from every metagenome, which we call a *metapangenome graph*.
 We then partition the graph into pieces using a large radius (*R* = 10).
-The large radius carves the graph into pieces that average XX k-mers in size, enabling meaningful comparisons between groups; we aimed for a piece size similar to the average bacterial gene length of 1000 base pairs (CITE).
+The large radius carves the graph into pieces that average 103 k-mers in size.
 We next estimated the abundance of each piece within each metagenome using average k-mer abundance.
 We also annotated the graph pieces using XXX.
 Using this information, we performed dominating set differential abundance analysis using corncob, a statistical package that tests for differential relative abundance in the presence of variable sequencing depth and excessive zeroes for unobserved observations [@doi:10.1214/19-aoas1283], conditions which occur in abundances from dominating sets.

 We applied this method for each of our genome queries, building 54 metapangenome graphs and performing dominating set differential abundance analysis on each.
 Given that corncob fits a model for each dominating set piece and therefore does not require abundance information for all pieces [@doi:10.1214/19-aoas1283], and given that we sought differences that characterized the majority of our samples within a group, we tested for differential abundance in pieces that occurred in at least 100 metagenomes.
-On average, this condition was met in XX% of dominating set pieces.
+On average, this condition was met in 6.4% of dominating set pieces.
+Focusing on pieces that occurred in many metagenome increased the average piece size to 1088 k-mers, which is similar to the average bacterial gene length of approximately 1000 base pairs [@doi:10.1093/dnares/dsn027] and enabled biologically meaningful comparisons across groups.

 ![
 **Dominating set differential abundance analysis revealed genome segments that were significantly different in CD and UC compared to nonIBD.** Results are organized by GTDB taxonomy, with a tree representing the 54 species and colored by family on the far left.
 The percent of dominating set pieces tested is labelled in grey, and the percent of significantly differentially abundant pieces are colored by increased (blue) or decreased (brown) abundance.